Once done with your e-learning course, you can publish it as an SWF or HTML5 presentation that can be:

 The fourth step in publishing a presentation is to provide identification information about the presentation.
 You must specify a title for the presentation.

-- (Optional) In the Custom URL text box, you can create your own URL to view the presentation.
+(Optional) In the Custom URL text box, you can create your own URL to view the presentation.
 This option is useful if you want to create a URL to view the presentation that can be remembered easily.
-If you leave this text box blank, Connect Pro automatically creates a generic, but unique, URL for the presentation.
+If you leave this text box blank, Adobe Connect automatically creates a generic, but unique, URL for the presentation.

 The final step in the publishing process is to set permissions for the presentation.
 This establishes who is able to view the presentation.
 You have several options available.